Banana Pro

 Summary

-Banana Pro is an ARM single-board computer featuring the Allwinner A20 dual-core processor, 1 GB DDR3 RAM, Gigabit Ethernet, SATA interface, and integrated WiFi/Bluetooth.
-It extends the original Banana Pi design with wireless connectivity, making it suitable for mobile applications, headless servers with WiFi management, and projects requiring Bluetooth peripheral support.
-This guide covers first-boot procedures, common use cases, and verification steps to ensure a stable system.
+Banana Pro is an ARM single-board computer built around the Allwinner A20 dual-core processor, 1 GB DDR3 RAM, Gigabit Ethernet, SATA and integrated WiFi/Bluetooth.
+It takes the original Banana Pi design and adds wireless connectivity, so it fits mobile builds, headless servers that still need WiFi management, and projects that depend on Bluetooth peripherals.
+The notes here cover first boot, practical use cases and the checks worth running before you call the system stable.

-Banana Pro is the second-generation board in the LeMaker Banana Pi family, adding WiFi 802.11 b/g/n and Bluetooth 4.0 to the core feature set:
+Banana Pro is the second-generation board in the LeMaker Banana Pi family.
+The extra hardware is not cosmetic.
+It adds WiFi 802.11 b/g/n and Bluetooth 4.0 to a platform that already has a useful base spec.

 - Processor: Allwinner A20 dual-core ARM Cortex-A7 at 1 GHz with Mali-400 MP2 GPU

-- Memory: 1 GB DDR3 RAM (shared with GPU)
+- Memory: 1 GB DDR3 RAM, shared with the GPU

 - Storage: microSD slot and on-board SATA interface for 2.5-inch drives